Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Introduction

-Over the last decades, a plethora of gaze estimation methods has been proposed.
-These methods usually fall into three categories: the 3D eye model recovery-based method, the 2D eye feature regression-based method and the appearance-based method.
-3D eye model recovery-based methods construct a geometric 3D eye model and estimates gaze directions based on the model.
-The 3D eye model is usually person-specific due to the diversity of human eyes.
-Therefore, these methods usually require personal calibration to recover person-specific parameters such as iris radius and kappa angle.
-The 3D eye model recovery-based methods usually achieve reasonable accuracy while they require dedicated devices such as infrared cameras.
-The 2D eye feature regression-based methods usually keep the same requirement on devices as 3D eye model recovery-based methods.
-The methods directly use the detected geometric eye feature such as pupil center and glint to regress the point of gaze (PoG).
+Over the last decades, numerous gaze estimation methods have been proposed.
+These methods can be broadly categorized into three groups: 3D eye model recovery-based, 2D eye feature regression-based, and appearance-based methods.
+3D eye model recovery-based methods construct a geometric 3D eye model and estimate gaze directions based on the model.
+Due to the diversity of human eyes, 3D eye models are usually person-specific.
+The 3D eye model recovery-based methods usually require personal calibration to recover person-specific parameters such as iris radius and kappa angle.
+While these methods often achieve high accuracy, they require dedicated devices such as infrared cameras.
+2D eye feature regression-based methods usually keep the same requirement on devices as 3D eye model recovery-based methods.
+They directly use detected geometric eye feature such as pupil center to regress the point of gaze (PoG).
 They do not require geometric calibration for converting gaze directions into PoG.